Better-Britain/reports/reports/osa-explainer/sections/03_methods.md

 - <strong>Do they keep my face?</strong> No—certified flows should explain that images are used transiently to compute an age and then deleted (check the provider’s notice).
 - <strong>What if I’m mis‑aged?</strong> You should be able to retry (better lighting/camera) or switch to a fallback (ID, PASS, bank) without being locked out unfairly (Ofcom’s [children’s codes](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/statement-protecting-children-from-harms-online)).
 - <strong>Can I avoid biometrics entirely?</strong> Yes—choose a non‑face method (open banking, ID+live, PASS, MNO).
 Services should present options (see Ofcom’s accepted methods in the [children’s codes](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/statement-protecting-children-from-harms-online)).
+- <strong>Is this fair for everyone?</strong> Ofcom expects services to test for bias and either remediate or provide alternatives where performance differs across demographics.
+That’s part of the “fairness” lens in the codes linked above.
 </details>